-Our ethics policy applies to all permanent and temporary employees and members of our Board of directors.
-We expect all members of our team to conduct themselves in a manner that reflects our core values for our people: trustworthy, reliable and authentic.
+Our ethics policy applies to all permanent and temporary employees, contractors and members of our Board.
+We expect all members of our team to conduct themselves in a manner that reflects the values forming the basis of our culture: trust, integrity and respect.
 Everyone must read, understand and comply with the policy, and executives must certify their compliance with the policy quarterly.
-Our ethics policy is on our website (www.capitalpower.com), or you can ask our Corporate Secretary to send you a copy (see page 71).
+Our ethics policy is on our website (www.capitalpower.com), or you can ask our Corporate Secretary to send you a copy (see page 77).

-The Board has oversight and control over the policy including governance over all material changes to the ethics policy.
+The policy is reviewed at a minimum on an annual basis and the Board has oversight and control over the policy, including governance over all material changes to the ethics policy.

-All material changes are communicated to employees through a company wide communication shortly after Board approval.
+All material changes are communicated to employees through a Company-wide communication shortly after Board approval, with a new version available internally on the Company intranet and externally on the Company website.